Israel-Charles/AV-Learning-Resources/Lab0-VMwareUbuntu.md

 ### Windows & macOS Intel (Desktop Installer)

+1. Press `Ok` on the annoucement pop up notifications
-1. VM boots into Ubuntu installer
+2. VM boots into Ubuntu installer
-2. Select **Try or Install Ubuntu**
+3. Select **Try or Install Ubuntu** if prompted
-3. Choose language
+4. Choose language
-4. Keyboard layout → **Continue**
+5. Keyboard layout → **Continue**
-5. Updates & other software:
+6. Updates & other software:

    * **Normal installation**
+   * **Download updates while installing Ubuntu**
+   * **Install third-party software ...**
-6. Installation type:
+7. Installation type:

    * **Erase disk and install Ubuntu** (This affects only the space you had given the virtual machine, not your entire computer)
+8. Click on `Install Now` followed by `Continue` if promted to `Write the changes to disks?`
-7. Select time zone
+9. Select time zone
-8. Create user account
+10. Create user account
-9. Click **Install**
+11. Click **Install**
-10. Restart when prompted
+12. Restart when prompted

 ---

 ### macOS Apple Silicon (Server Installer)

+1. Select **Try or Install Ubuntu** if prompted (use the arrow keys to change options and press `Enter` to select options)
-1. VM boots into **text-based Ubuntu Server installer**
+2. VM boots into **text-based Ubuntu Server installer**
-2. Choose:
+3. Choose:

    * Language
    * Keyboard layout
+4. If prompted to update the installer, feel free to do so
+5. Choose the base for the installation:
+     * **Ubuntu Server**
+     * **Search for third-party drivers**
-3. Network:
+7. Network:

    * Accept default (automatic)
-4. Storage:
+8. Storage:

    * **Use entire disk** (This affects only the space you had given the virtual machine, not your entire computer)
    * Accept defaults
+9. Click on `Continue` if prompted about destructive action on the disk (This affects only the space you had given the virtual machine, not your entire computer)
-5. Profile setup:
+10. Profile setup:

    * Username
    * Password
+12. Skip Ubuntu Pro
-6. SSH:
+13. SSH:

    * Optional (can skip)
+14. Can skip any additional options
-7. Finish installation
+15. Finish installation (might take a while)
-8. Reboot
+16. Reboot
+17. Press `Enter` if prompted to remove installation media
-9. Log in at the terminal
+18. Log in at the terminal

 At this point, **no desktop is installed yet**.